AgneseMarchesini/PARCO-Computing-2026-244658/README.md

     git clone https://github.com/AgneseMarchesini/PARCO-Computing-2026-244658.git
 ```

-2. Download from the `data` directory the five matrices used;
+2. Download manually from the `data` github directory the five matrices used;

 3. Replace the existing pointers in the cloned `data` folder with the actual matrix files;

 4. Now you have two options based on where you want to run the program:

     a.
-If you want to run it locally you can run the shell scripts, making sure you have executed the permissions :
+If you want to run it locally you can run the shell scripts, making sure you have executed the permissions:

       ```sh
           chmod +x /scripts/*.sh